admajora/courses/pluralsight/javascript/03-javascript-design-patterns/README.md

   - `require` takes an array of depencies and a callback
   - `define` takes an array of depencies and exposes an API
 - ECMAScript 6 is bringing language support

+## 4. Pub/Sub

+### 4.1 Introduction

+- Lots of browser-level JavaScript relies on events
+  - clicks, change, blur, etc
+- What about JavaScript logic?
+  - pub/sub bridges this gap
+- A piece of code will raise an event
+- N number of pieces will react to it
+- Allows for disconnected communication between functions

+### 4.2 Demo - Traditional communication

+### 4.3 Introducing Pub/Sub

+- To introduce Pub/Sub we need to:
+  - refactor each logical part out
+  - identify overlapping functionality
+  - use messages to connect the components

+### 4.4 Creating a Pub/Sub Library